OSSI-1

-OSSI-1 (standing for Open Source Satellite Initiative-1) is an amateur radio satellite launched in 2013 with Bion-M No.1.
-Bion-M was launched into orbit at 10:00 UTC on April 19, 2013, from Baikonur Cosmodrome, Kazakhstan, with 6 small satellites, including OSSI-1.
+OSSI-1 (standing for Open Source Satellite Initiative-1) was an amateur radio satellite launched in 2013 with Bion-M No.1.
+Bion-M was launched into orbit at 10:00 UTC on April 19, 2013, from Baikonur Cosmodrome, Kazakhstan, with 6 other small satellites, including OSSI-1.
 OSSI-1 detached from Bion-M at 16:15 UTC.

-OSSI-1 is the pet project of Hojun Song, a Korean artist and amateur radio operator.
+OSSI-1 is the pet project of Hojun Song, a South Korean artist and amateur radio operator.
 He worked on it for seven years, designing and building the satellite using off-the-shelf components rather than equipment that had been certified for use in space.
 The most expensive aspect of the project was the launch, which cost US$100,000.

-OSSI-1 is a 1U CubeSat with 100mm sides, weighing 950g.
-It uses an arduino microcontroller, a lithium-ion battery and a J mode UHF/VHF transceiver.
+OSSI-1 was a 1U CubeSat with 100mm sides, weighing 950g.
+It uses an Arduino microcontroller, a lithium-ion battery and a J mode UHF/VHF transceiver.

-The satellite has a Morse code beacon transmitting "OS0 DE OSSI1 ANYOUNG" on 145.980 MHz and 4 LED lights with a total power of 44 watts to flash Morse code messages, using an open protocol.
+The satellite had a Morse code beacon transmitting "OS0 DE OSSI1 ANYOUNG" on 145.980 MHz and 4 LED lights with a total power of 44 watts to flash Morse code messages, using an open protocol.
 The project developers announced on 24 April 2013 that they had not yet received a signal from the satellite and were concerned that the Two-line element set they were using to locate the satellite might be wrong.